Chris-pter/Earthquake-Event-Data-Pipeline/README.md

 ![Hourly Refresh](docs/images/hourly.png)

-### Data Management Stategy
+### Data Management Strategy
 The pipeline uses Delta Lake **Merge** for incremental upsert processing.
 Existing earthquake records are updated in place, which is conceptually similar to SCD (Slowly Changing Dimension) Type 1 behavior, although the Gold table is an event table rather than a traditional dimension.

 ### Gold Upsert
 * The enriched records are then upserted into the **gold_events** Delta table using *Delta Lake* MERGE.
 * Existing records matching the **"earthquake_id"** are updated, while new earthquake events are inserted.
-This allows the GOld layer to remain cuurent as the USGS data is updated.
+This allows the GOld layer to remain curent as the USGS data is updated.

 ## Workspace Lineage